Back

 As I mentioned at the beginning of this post, I went to photograph an apartment here in London for Airbnb.
 It's something I offer as part of my professional services, and I don't normally require any extra gear other than what I already own.

-But in this particular case, I knew that this 2-bedroom apartment would be more challenging because there was not much room for me to operate (pun intended).
+But in this particular case, I knew that this 2-bedroom apartment would be more challenging because there was not much room (pun intended) for me to operate.
 But, as is often the case with the amazing team at Fujifilm, I knew I could count on them.
-And so, off I went to the House of Photography, the Fujifilm flagship store in London, and grabbed the Fujifilm XF 8mm F3.5.

 The apartment is managed by UpperKey.
 As always, they did a fantastic job with the maintenance and preparing the nice warming touches to make my photography job easier.

 Now, this is not the luxurious flat you see in interior design magazines.
-But my job as a photographer is the same: make it look at its best and show how it feels to live in there.
+But my job as a photographer is the same: make it look at its best and show how it feels to live there.

 Fujifilm XF 8mm F3.5 - Airbnb Real Estate portfolio shoot